 Surviving Christmas when you’re single

 An eHarmony study last Christmas found that 47% of singles cited loneliness as the reason they dreaded Christmas.
-Additionally, the unmarried men we surveyed said they found Christmas a more stressful time than Valentine’s Day.
+Additionally, the unmarried men we surveyed said that they found Christmas a more stressful time than Valentine’s Day.

 We know that it’s often easier said than done to banish those feelings of sadness – especially if you find yourself remembering last Christmas when things were better for you – but do try.
 As soon as you feel your mind wandering, distract yourself.
 Volunteer to do some cooking, call up a friend: just get your mind off that subject.